kaija/filter-dsl/docs/EXTENSION_GUIDE.md

 **Option A: Automatic Discovery (Recommended)**

-If your function is in the `com.example.dsl.functions` package, it will be auto-discovered:
+If your function is in the `com.filter.dsl.functions` package, it will be auto-discovered:

 ```java
 // Default instance automatically discovers functions